Manage Jupyter notebook servers

 Managed server – a Jupyter server that is automatically launched by PyCharm for the current project.
 It will be terminated when you close PyCharm.

-Launch a Jupyter server
+Launch a local Jupyter server

 To run a Jupyter server just execute any code cell.
-When you initiate cell execution, PyCharm launches the Jupyter server on the local host using any available port (by default, it is the 8888 port).
+When you initiate cell execution, PyCharm launches a Jupyter server on the local host using any available port (by default, it is the 8888 port).
 You can switch to the Jupyter Server tool window to preview server's configuration details.

 Stop the Jupyter server

-Connect to a configured Jupyter server
+Configure a Jupyter server

-In the Jupyter Server dialog, select Configured Server and specify server's path including an URL and a token.
+To connect to any running Jupyter server, in the Jupyter Server dialog, select Configured Server and specify server's path including an URL and a token.

-Click Apply and OK.
+Once done with configuring, click Apply and OK.

-You can register your project interpreter as a kernel on the configured server by clicking the corresponding link.
+You can register your Python interpreter as a kernel on the configured server by clicking the corresponding link.
 After that you can see it in the list of the kernels for the configured server.